 Get help: If things become too overwhelming, seek professional help – therapy can be incredibly beneficial for those who are in relationships with partners who struggle with anger or other behavioral issues such as narcissistic rage or aggression.

 What should you do if you are faced with an enraged narcissist?

 If the narcissist becomes violent or aggressive, remove yourself from the situation and get to a safe place.
-It is also important to avoid any further communication with the narcissist, as this could escalate the situation.

 The Takeaway about Narcissistic Rage